SheaML/ShadedRelief_Landsat_Tutorial/README.md

 # Shaded Relief + Landsat with free GIS tools: a tutorial

-A tutorial for combining shaded relief maps with Landsat imagery using free GIS tools.
+A tutorial for combining shaded relief maps with Landsat imagery using freely available data and GIS tools.

 See the pdf.